 We now study \cref{eq:hillgen} in detail for the specific example where $\psi(\eta) = \cos(\eta)$.
 Substituting this into \cref{eq:hillgen} we obtain

 Since $c \in \C$ this is a {\em Hill's equation} with complex valued periodic potential $Q(\eta)$ of period $2 \pi$.
-Much of the Hill's equation theory (for example from \cite{MW66}) will be applicable, though a few key facts will change.
-For example, the spectrum of the Hill's equation, that is, the values $\mu$ where there exists a bounded solution (on all of $\R$) to \cref{eq:hill}, will no longer in general be real.
+Much of the Hill's equation theory (for example from \cite{MW66}) is applicable, though a few key facts change.
+For example, the spectrum of the Hill's equation, that is, the values $\mu$ where there exists a bounded solution (on all of $\R$) to \cref{eq:hill}, is no longer real in general.

 Writing Hill's equation \eqref{eq:hill} as a first order system the general solution is given by the principal fundamental solution matrix $M(\eta)$.
 After one period the matrix $M(2\pi)$ is called the monodromy matrix, and the trace of the monodromy matrix is called \emph{Hill's discriminant} $\Delta(\mu)$.
 Sometimes we will emphasise the dependence of the parameter $c$ that changes the function $Q(\eta)$ and will write $\Delta( \mu; c)$.
 The boundaries of the intervals where bounded solutions exist are given by $\Delta(\mu) = 2$ with Floquet multipliers $+1$ and $\Delta(\mu) = -2$ with Floquet multipliers $-1$.
 We are looking for solutions of \cref{eq:bound} with quasi-periodic boundary conditions with Floquet multipliers $e^{\pm 2\pi i \q}$, such that we require